 - To bring the members closer together for the purpose of teaching a simpler, more natural way of life.

-- With a view towards achieving the aforementioned purposes, to publish and distribute periodicals, magazines, books and other writings and to create websites that help realize these purposes.
+- With a view towards achieving the aforementioned purposes, to publish and distribute periodicals, magazines, books and other writings.

 The four main pillars of ISKCON

 - Purity is the Force

 - Preaching is the Essence